mgasiorowski/mobile-jenkins-shared-library/docs/README.md

 #### Parameters
 * nodeLabel - label where to do static analysis
 * stageSuffix - suffix for stage (tests type)
+* isReactNative - optional parameter to mark build as react native project
 * fastlaneLane - fastlane lane to execute
+* rootBuildScript - optional argument to set root build script
+* useRubyCache - optional argument to turn on/off ruby build cache as string, default true
+* useBuildCache - optional argument to turn on/off build cache as string, default true

 ## React Native